reinevernunft13/nodeInitialDemo/README.md

 }
 ````

-* When testing this endpoint's functionality in Postman, you'll need to click on "Authorization" and select "Basic Auth".
+* When testing this endpoint's functionality in Postman, select "Authorization" > "Basic Auth".

     - Username: admin
     - Password: password1234